-• Blood clots (thromboembolisms)
+- Blood clots (thromboembolisms) - Itchy skin (pruritus)

-Talk to your heal Stop taking drug Symptom / effect Only if severe In all cases and get immediate medical help COMMON Allergic reaction (hypersensitivity reaction): Difficulty in swallowing or breathing; shortness of breath or wheezing; chest tightness; redness and/or swelling of the lips, tongue, face or hands; rash, hives, weals or generalized itching; pale and cold skin, fast heartbeat, or dizziness (low blood pressure) ✓ ✓ Uncommon Blood Clots (thromboembolisms) Signs and symptoms of blood clots may include: swelling, warmth, pain, or redness of the skin - this could be symptoms of a blood clot in your legs or arms. feeling short of breath, severe chest pain - this could be symptoms of blood clots in your chest (heart and lungs). headache, feeling confused, trouble with speech or movement, numbness in your face, eye pain or swelling or problems with your vision - this could be symptoms of a √ ✓

-Serious side effects and what to do about them Talk to your health Stop taking drug Symptom / effect Only if severe In all cases and get immediate medical help blood clot in your brain or eyes. sudden pain in your stomach or lumbar area - this could be symptoms of blood clots in your gut or kidneys.
+Serious side effects and what to do about them Talk to your healthcare professional Stop taking drug Symptom / effect Only if severe In all cases and get immediate medical help COMMON Allergic reaction (hypersensitivity reaction): Difficulty in swallowing or breathing; shortness of breath or wheezing; chest tightness; redness and/or swelling of the lips, tongue, face or hands; rash, hives, swollen marks on the skin or itching; pale and cold skin, fast heartbeat, or dizziness (sign of low blood pressure) √ ✓ Uncommon Blood Clots (thromboembolisms) Signs and symptoms of blood clots may include: swelling, warmth, pain, or redness of the skin - this could be symptoms of a blood clot in your legs or arms. feeling short of breath, severe chest pain - this could be symptoms of blood clots in your chest (heart and lungs). headache, feeling confused, trouble with speech or movement, numbness in your face, eye pain or swelling or problems with your vision - this could be symptoms of a blood clot in your brain or eyes. sudden pain in your stomach or lumbar area - this could be symptoms of blood clots in your gut or kidneys. ✓